onflow/full-observer-node-example/README.md

 ## Launching your node

 ### Install dependencies
 Clone the `flow-go` repo.
-It's required for the to build the `crypto` module.
+The `crypto` module must be built to use the libraries.
 ```
 git clone https://github.com/onflow/flow-go.git
 ```